drocheam/optrace/docs/source/usage/convolve.rst

 **Glare**

-A glare consists of two different gaussians.
-Parameter :math:`a` describes the relative intensity of the larger one.
+A glare is modelled as two different Gaussians, a broad and a narrow one Parameter :math:`a` describes the relative intensity of the larger one.

 .. math::

   I_{\sigma_1,\sigma_2}(x, y) = \left(1-a\right)\exp \left(  \frac{-x^2 - y^2}{2 \sigma_1^2}\right) + a\exp \left(  \frac{-x^2 - y^2}{2 \sigma_2^2}\right)

-The glare consists of two gaussians, the first with parameter :python:`sig1`, the other with larger :python:`sig2` and relative intensity :python:`a`.

 .. testcode::